What is it?

 Perhaps the greatest thing about the Retina Ib is that they are quite common on the used market but rarely are the first, second, or even third Retinas recommended by collectors, so their price remains low.
 A search of recently sold eBay listings shows 14 Retina Ib’s sold with a price of $30 or less.
-According to this archived page from the Historical Society for Retina Cameras, over 160,000 Retina Ibs were made between 1954 and 1957 making them one of the more common Retina types out there, so finding one cheaply shouldn’t be difficult.
+According to this archived page, over 160,000 Retina Ibs were made between 1954 and 1957 making them one of the more common Retina types out there, so finding one cheaply shouldn’t be difficult.

 My first roll of film shot through the Retina was a roll of fresh Fuji 200 in the summer of 2017 at my uncle’s 50th birthday party.
 I figured that the Retina was a family snapshot camera for the photographer that might have wanted something that was quick and easy to use without skimping on quality.
 In an attempt to stay true to the Retina Ib’s strengths, I maximized the bright sunlit scenes and kept the aperture in the f/5.6 to f/11 range and kept all my subjects in a comfortable zone focus distance of 10 to 20 feet away.